nlkl/Optional/README.md

 ### Retrieving values

-Optional forces you to consider both cases, that is if a value is present or not.
-Therefore, there is no way to simply force a retrieval of the value (although you can of course implement one yourself).
+When retrieving values, Optional forces you to consider both cases (that is if a value is present or not).

 Firstly, it is possible to check if a value is actually present: